wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 - **Filter**: Adds graphical filters to an element.
 There is a mix of color filters that allow you to modify brightness, saturation, and hue, as well as non-color filters that let you add blurs and shadows.

 :::note
 The filter styles should be applied only to Image widget.
+[Learn more](https://reactnative.dev/blog/2024/10/23/release-0.76-new-architecture#box-shadow-and-filter-style-props).
 :::

 ---